jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 ### Battery Cautions

 ![Caution](https://github.com/jmurphy-bluefin/Technical-Publications-Test/blob/master/Images/icon-caution.jpg)
- **CAUTION: Before using a Bluefin Battery, vehicle operators must read all warnings provided in this manual.
+ **CAUTION: Before using a Bluefin Battery, vehicle operators must read all warnings provided in this guide.
 Ensure that the vehicle is powered OFF before removing the battery from the vehicle.**

 **Batteries should be stored in a cool place (ambient temperature less than 40°C (75°F)) away from direct sunlight.**